 Expected Renault 4 Motability launch date: TBC

-Expected Renault 5 Motability launch date: TBC
+Expected Renault 5 E-Tech Motability launch date: TBC

-Expected Renault Scenic Motability launch date: TBC
+Expected Renault Symbioz Motability launch date: TBC

-The second-generation Skoda Kodiaq aims to build on the successful Mk1 design with the same family-orientated SUV formula.
+The second-generation Škoda Kodiaq aims to build on the successful Mk1 design with the same family-orientated SUV formula.
 It will continue to offer seven-seats, and will be available with a updated range of engines, including the first Kodiaq with a plug-in hybrid powertrain.
 The Kodiaq iV plug-in hybrid will use a 1.5-litre TSI engine and an electric motor that will combine to produce 204ps and an impressive all-electric range of more than 62 miles.

 Overall space has also improved, and the boot is vast, measuring a whopping 910 litres for the five-seat version (up 75 litres), and between 340 litres and 845 litres for the seven-seater.

-Expected Skoda Kodiaq Motability launch date: TBC
+Expected Škoda Kodiaq Motability launch date: TBC

 There's a chance that Subaru will join the Motability Scheme in 2023 or 2024, and if they do the XV e-Boxer SUV is probably going to be the model on offer.